-Your vehicle has been built with an improved engine 7 coolant (antifreeze) that allows extended maintenance intervals.
-This engine coolant (antifreeze) can be used up to five years or 104,000 miles (169 000 km) before replacement.
-To prevent reducing this extended maintenance period, it is important that you use the same engine coolant (antifreeze) throughout the life of your vehicle.
+Your vehicle has been built with an improved engine coolant (OAT coolant conforming to MS-12106) that allows extended maintenance intervals.
+This engine coolant (antifreeze) can be used up to ten years or 150,000 miles (240,000 km) before replacement.
+To prevent reducing this extended maintenance period, it is important that you use the same engine coolant (OAT coolant conforming to MS-12106) throughout the life of your vehicle.

-Please review these recommendations for using Hybrid Organic Additive Technology (HOAT) engine coolant (antifreeze).
+Please review these recommendations for using Organic Additive Technology (OAT) engine coolant (antifreeze)

+that meets the requirements of Chrysler Material Standard MS-12106.
 When adding engine coolant (antifreeze):